StevenGann/Nyanddroid-Mite/README.md

 - Servo.h library (included with Arduino IDE)

 ### Software
-- .NET Core
+- .NET 9.0 or later
-- Additional dependencies listed in `Software/nyandroid-mite.csproj`
+- System.IO.Ports NuGet package

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Notes
 - The firmware uses internal pull-up resistors for button inputs